NescienceSoftware/Nescience-Indexing-CLI/README.md

 7. Select either Periodic Rebalancing or Threshold Rebalancing.

 8. Depending on your selection, determine your Threshold (e.g. 15% = 15) or your period (e.g. Daily = daily).

-###### Further Operation
-Once set up, the AI/tool will operate until stopped.
-This can be done by either stopping the application with a keyboard command (Ctrl-C) or by exiting the application.
-(Command provides the safest shutdown)

-The AI/tool can be run in multiple instances under the same executable, so long as there is only one instance on each exchange.

-Should there be a need for multiple instances on the same exchange, there need to be unique installations of the tool.

 #### Bitfinex